mfumagalli/Tjarno/Files/selection_2.md

 MIN=0
 MAX=750

-# 2) sample from the prior and calculate summary statistics (assume we do just 100 simulations)
+# 2) sample from the prior and calculate summary statistics (assume we do just few simulations)
-for i in `seq 1 100`;
+for i in `seq 1 1000`;
 do

   selcoeff=$RANDOM